pjmaninang/Bike-Sales-SQL-Analysis-Project/README.md

 The project deliverable with all SQL query table outputs can be downloaded [here](https://github.com/pjmaninang/Bike-Sales-SQL-Analysis-Project/blob/main/Project%20Deliverable.xlsx)

-The full SQL Server Management code can be downloaded [here](https://github.com/pjmaninang/Bike-Sales-SQL-Analysis-Project/blob/main/BikeSales%20SQL%20Analysis.sql)
+All the SQL code can be viewed and downloaded [here](https://github.com/pjmaninang/Bike-Sales-SQL-Analysis-Project/blob/main/BikeSales%20SQL%20Analysis.sql)

 ## Data Structure